FridayMarch26th/FridayMarch26th.github.io/_notes/traverse-attribs.md

 ![Lookup](/assets/notes/traversal-attrib/traversal-attribs-lookup.jpg)

-The general principle is to define a set of points that each point can pass energy to.
+The general principle is that we're defining a set of subsequent points that each point can pass energy to.
 We use connectivity information here, but many other relationships exist.
 I've also had interesting results when defining a "Look At" vector with a cone angle to identify neighbours, useful for points that are not geometrically connected.

 Next, a solver with three simple steps: